 Grated Jack cheese

 Season the pork with the salt and pepper.
+Dredge pork in the flour and shake off excess.
 Heat the oil in a large, heavy-bottomed pot over medium-high heat.
 Brown the pork well, until all sides are crusty.
 You may have to cook the meat in batches.
 Remove cooked meat to a plate covered with a paper towel.

 When all the pork is cooked, add the onion to the pot, cooking over medium heat, until translucent, about 5 minutes.
 Add the poblano chiles and the jalapeños and cook for 4 more minutes.
 Stir in the garlic, cook about 2 minutes, stirring constantly.
 Add the pork and the tomatillos to the onion-chile mixture.
 Stir in the oregano, cumin, and cilantro.
 Pour in the chicken stock and bring the mixture to a boil.
 Reduce the heat to low and cook, covered, for 2 hours.
 Pork needs to be fork tender.
 Add salt and pepper to taste if needed.